hdShang/arxiv-daily/docs/cs-CL/2025-05-06/papers/250503320v2-recall-with-reasoning-chain-of-thought-distillation-for-mambas-long-.md

 ---
 layout: default
-title: Recall with Reasoning: Chain-of-Thought Distillation for Mamba's Long-Context Memory and Extrapolation
+title: "Recall with Reasoning: Chain-of-Thought Distillation for Mamba's Long-Context Memory and Extrapolation"
 ---

 # Recall with Reasoning: Chain-of-Thought Distillation for Mamba's Long-Context Memory and Extrapolation